 I had a number of distractions this month, but I finally made master with my Watcher of the Big Ones deck.
 I did it with a list very much like this, though I cleaned it up a touch after I made master.
 The deck is certainly functional, and can be played to master, but I cannot really advocate for it as some incredibly powerful piece of technology.
 After playing with mentor this month a lot I have learned a good deal about the mechanic, and I wanted to share my thoughts.

 Mechanics like Infiltrate and Lifeforce are fairly linear, though there is a pretty large gap between these two and something like Strangers.
 Although it is possible to play generically good lifeforce and infiltrate cards, both are looking for something of an A + B gameplan.
 In the case of infiltrate, you are looking for an infiltrate card plus something that gives evasion, while lifeforce is looking for a lifeforce card and a source of life gain.
 Cards on the other end of the spectrum actually have a subtle dis-synergy with one another.
 For example, if you ignore Workshop Forge, warp competes with itself, because you increase the chance of seeing two warp cards in a row as you put more in your deck, meaning you reduce your chance of getting the warp value off your warp cards.
-Spark also asks you, on occasion, to suicide units in to get a spark bonus.
+Spark asks you, on occasion, to suicide units in to get a spark bonus or just throw a Torch at the face.
 You can only do that so many times before you are behind on resources.

 I am going to be getting to a point about how this matters for mentor in a moment, but I just want to emphasize something about this modular vs. linear dynamic.
 There is nothing wrong with modular versus linear mechanics.
 In fact, it is probably good to have a mix of both to create varied gameplay, as well as better ability to mix and match.
 You can easily mix modular cards into a deck built around a linear theme.
 I have seen many comments along the lines of “There is no xyz deck that is playable!
 DWD doesn’t know what it is doing!”
 That logic is nonsense, since not every mechanics is supposed to even have a deck built around it!
 Deckbuilding would also be pretty boring if every mechanic was hyper-linear.
 “Better search for all the (insert mechanic here) cards, put’em in a deck!”